World Kidney Day takes place every March, and UC Irvine Health reminds you not to take your kidneys for granted.

 “World Kidney Day is focused on the importance of kidneys and reducing the frequency and impact of kidney disease and it’s associated health problems,” says Kamyar Kalantar-Zadeh, MD, MPH, PhD, chief of the UC Irvine Health Division of Nephrology and Hypertension and past member of The World Kidney Day Steering Committee.

-This year’s theme “Kidney Disease and Children” is a reminder that we must all think about our kidneys from an early age and that much adult renal disease is actually rooted in childhood.
+We must all think about our kidneys from an early age and that much adult renal disease is actually rooted in childhood.
 Kalantar encourages people to act early to prevent kidney disease.
 Keeping fit reduces high blood pressure and obesity, two of the leading causes of kidney disease.

 Kidney diseases affect millions